androoo06/Janitor/README.md

 Instead of making N separate janitors, 1 class with named libraries can accomplish the same as others.

+### Destroyed Module
+This basic module can be used in unison with the janitor or on its own; its purpose is to provide an rbxscriptsignal (event) to monitor an Instance's destruction, whether it be through use of Instance:Destroy() or "natural cause destructions."
+Further documentation can be found in the module itself (Destroyed.lua)

 # API:

 ## Constructor